Nandini Mukherjee: Education

 Mukherjee took her Madhyamik examination from Kamala Girls' High School.
-She studied for her Higher Secondary examinations from Patha Bhavan, Kolkata.
-She earned her Bachelor of Engineering Degree from the Department of Computer Science and Technology of Bengal Engineering College under Calcutta University, Shibpur in 1987.She get a job at ORG systems private ltd kolkata as System Engineer.She earned her Master of Engineering degree from the Department of Computer Science and Engineering, Jadavpur University, in 1991.
-In 1996 she was awarded the prestigious Commonwealth scholarship for her PhD from the School of Computer Science at the University of Manchester, in the UK, finishing in 1999.
+She studied for her higher secondary examinations from Patha Bhavan, Kolkata.
+She earned her Bachelor of Engineering degree from the department of computer science and technology of Bengal Engineering College under Calcutta University, Shibpur in 1987.
+She get a job at ORG Systems Private Ltd Kolkata as a system engineer.
+She earned her Master of Engineering degree from the department of computer science and engineering, Jadavpur University, in 1991.
+In 1996 she was awarded the prestigious Commonwealth scholarship for her PhD from the school of computer science at the University of Manchester, in the UK, finishing in 1999.

-She has a PhD from the University of Manchester, UK, with research in the fields of Parallel Computing, Grid Computing and Wireless Sensor Networks (WSN).
+She has a PhD from the University of Manchester.
+Her areas of research were in the fields of parallel computing, grid computing and wireless sensor networks (WSN).

-Career and research

-Mukherjee contested from the South Kolkata Lok Sabha Constituency as the Left Front Nominated CPI(M) candidate in Parliamentary Elections.
-She was involved with the Students' Federation of India in her college days.
-Later on she associated with the movement for self-reliance in Science and Technology through the Forum of Scientists, Engineers and Technologists (FOSET) and the Vigyan Mancha.